Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiments

-\textbf{Saute Model-Based RL.} We proceed by ``sauteing'' MBRL methods: MBPO and PETS.
-As the results in Figures~\ref{mt_fig:mbpo} and~\ref{mt_fig:pets} suggest, we lose some performance, but guarantee safety in both cases.
-Remarkably we could ``saute'' both MPC and policy-based methods without significant issues.
+\textbf{Saut\'e Model-Based RL.} We proceed by ``saut\'eing'' MBRL methods: MBPO and PETS.
+As the results in Figures~\ref{mt_fig:mbpo}, and~\ref{mt_fig:pets} suggest, we lose some performance, but guarantee safety in both cases.
+Remarkably we could ``saut\'e'' both MPC and policy-based methods without significant issues.

-As we have demonstrated the plug-n-play nature of our approach for model-free and model-based methods, in all further experiments we evaluate our method on Trust Region based algorithms only, i.e., Vanilla TRPO, its variants and CPO.
-We did so because Saute TRPO has a lower gap in performance with Lagrangian TRPO than Saute SAC and Saute PPO have with their Lagrangian versions.
+As we have demonstrated the plug-n-play nature of our approach for model-free and model-based methods, in all further experiments we evaluate our method on Trust Region-based algorithms only, i.e., Vanilla TRPO, its variants, and CPO.
+We did so because Saut\'e TRPO has a lower gap in performance with Lagrangian TRPO than Saut\'e SAC and Saut\'e PPO have with their Lagrangian versions.
 However, a fair evaluation against CPO was also appealing.

-\textbf{``Safety on average'' can be very unsafe even in the deterministic environments.} While safety on average is less restrictive than safety almost surely, in some situations safety on average can lead to unwanted behaviors.
+\textbf{``Safety on average'' can be very unsafe even in deterministic environments.} While safety on average is less restrictive than safety almost surely, in some situations safety on average can lead to unwanted behaviors.
 We design the safe double pendulum environment in such a way that task and safety costs are correlated.
 Hence restricting the safety cost leads to restricting the task cost and forces the Lagrangian algorithm to balance a trade-off between these objectives.
 Further, the constraints on ``average'' allow Lagrangian TRPO and CPO to learn the policies that prioritize minimizing task costs for some initial states and minimizing safety costs for other initial states.
 While the constraint is satisfied on average, the distributions of task and safety costs for both CPO and Lagrangian TRPO have a large variance (see Figure~\ref{mt_fig:double_pendulum}).
 Further, some outliers have similar behavior to the Vanilla TRPO.
-Saute TRPO on the other hand achieves best overall performance.
+Saut\'e TRPO on the other hand achieves the best overall performance.
 We plot the evaluation curves during training in Appendix in Figure~\ref{fig:trpo_double_pendulum}.